-Residential Energy Efficiency Blog
+Residential Comfort & Energy Efficiency

 Saturday, August 15 2020

 I have seen small patches of discoloration due to poor bath exhaust ventilation or a disconnected duct, but I have not had a mold case.

 The poor duct was lying completely undressed and quite dirty.

 Answer: Control the humidity and the mold growth disappears.

 1. Remove the insulation around the soffit/eave areas - full perimeter